cpp-tutor/abaci0-literate/Abaci0.md

 ### `Utility.hpp`

 The class `AbaciValue` is the foundation of the static type system for Abaci0, providing support for seven different types.
-[Note: Support for `Object` is not yet implemented.]
 The basis for the class is a "tagged union" where the size of the `value` union is guaranteed to be 64 bits wide.
 The `type` field is based upon a (plain) enum, and is always initialized when an `AbaciValue` is first created.
 [Note: The need for this type field is possibly questionable as Abaci0 is a statically-typed language and type information for each symbol is held in the various `DefineScope`s constructed at compile-time.
 A future improvement could be to omit this field, however it is not clear whether this is technically possible.]

 ```cpp